KULTURPUNKT

 ZAKOLE is a project rooted in a wetland located near the heart of Warsaw.
 The Zakole Wawerskie area consists of a picturesque, mostly inaccessible marsh and vast meadows.
 Its inhabitants are a variety of creatures: beavers, birds, frogs, mosquitoes, alders, reeds, grasses, and people.
 Our goal is to discover Zakole Wawerskie, its inhabitants and visitors, and to identify and map its various meanings.

-In ZAKOLE we search for ways of telling the stories of such areas and experiencing them as well as foregrounding the perspective of the creatures forming their complex ecosystems.
 We find it crucial to highlight the significance of similar sites in cities, primarily for the reasons of biodiversity and climate, while still focusing on the complexity of relations and interests of various actors revolving around it.

 In order to get to know Zakole Wawerskie better, we have developed a variety of observational methods, which make it easier to approach its ecosystem.
 We organised intimate gatherings to exchange experiences, information and thoughts about Zakole and similar places.
 These also offered an opportunity to reflect on our capacity of understanding other organisms and the networks of dependencies they build.
 We also sought answers to this question by conducting experimental walks with a group of artists and biologists, during which we practised attunement to non-human entities.

-A swamp is a dense, mysterious, culturally ambivalent landscape.
-It is a valuable and entangled ecosystem that makes us look for non-obvious methods to get to know it and describe it.
 As the ZAKOLE group working with and at Zakole Wawerskie – a swampy area within the city – we provide and clash different languages.
 In this way, artistic and analytical, scientific and critical, discursive and embodied intertwine to create a comprehensive and ambiguous image of a complex and ambiguous ecosystem.
 This is what we call multiknowledge – a knowledge formed simultaneously by many different methodologies and perspectives.

 While a starting point for our practices was the concept of the multispecies right to the city, over time practices such as carrying wellingtons together, picking up trash, resting and listening became equally important.
 This allows for research based on attunement, where sharing knowledge means sharing emotions and experiences.
 By looking at the body as a research instrument that gathers also tacit knowledge, we generate space for a different, slow type of regenerative activism.
 It involves not only fighting to preserve Zakole Wawerskie, but also taking care of ourselves and each other.

 In this way, Zakole became for us a meeting point and the emergence of new connections, a lens concentrating many topics, communities, people, entities and initiatives.
 The effects of these actions are the relationships built between us, Zakole and its various inhabitants.

 What is a social nature inventory about?